 City Views: Sheffield

 At first Sheffield was hard to read.
 My accommodation building, new and sterile, jutted sharply out of the wasteland like it had survived a blast.
+The whole area was going through identity crisis.
 Inside people's parents benevolently unpacked Waitrose bags, the only supermarket visible from the endless ringroads.
 Outside lay a basketball court, sprinkled with glass.
-It was an area going through an identity crisis.
-By night men lurked in the shadows and asked freshers their rates.

 I felt unmoored, unsure of who to speak to, what to do.
 "I don't know how to be in Sheffield," I wrote in my diary.
 "I am like weak tea, or unsalted crisps."
 My personality felt under threat in this strange new place, walled off from everything I knew.
 I propped open my door in case flatmates dropped by, but this only made the late-night calls to their long-distance boyfriends louder.